pratheba/pratheba.github.io/_pages/about.md

 ---
 ## **<center>ABOUT ME</center>**

 I am a PhD candidate in [Manning College of Information & Computer Sciences](https://www.cics.umass.edu/) at University of Massachusetts, Amherst.
-I am advised by [Prof.Erik-Learned Miller](https://people.cs.umass.edu/~elm/index.html) and co-advised by [Prof.Evangelos Kalogerakis](https://people.cs.umass.edu/~kalo/).
+I am advised by [Prof.Erik-Learned Miller](https://people.cs.umass.edu/~elm/index.html).

 My interest is in 3D Computer vision and graphics, especially in generative modelling, reconstruction and geometry processing.
 I am interested in exploring problems where theory could be applied to practical 3D geometry and vision problems.